Celtic Sea

 -

-This visualization product displays the density of floating micro-litter per net normalized per liter per year from research and monitoring protocols.
+This visualization product displays the spatial distribution of the sampling effort over the six-years' period 2017-2022 from research and monitoring protocols.
 EMODnet Chemistry included the collection of marine litter in its 3rd phase.
 Before 2021, there was no coordinated effort at the regional or European scale for micro-litter.
 Given this situation, EMODnet Chemistry proposed to adopt the data gathering and data management approach as generally applied for marine data, i.e., populating metadata and data in the CDI Data Discovery and Access service using dedicated SeaDataNet data transport formats.
 EMODnet Chemistry is currently the official EU collector of micro-litter data from Marine Strategy Framework Directive (MSFD) National Monitoring activities (descriptor 10).
 A series of specific standard vocabularies or standard terms related to micro-litter have been added to SeaDataNet NVS (NERC Vocabulary Server) Common Vocabularies to describe the micro-litter.
 European micro-litter data are collected by the National Oceanographic Data Centres (NODCs).
 Micro-litter map products are generated from NODCs data after a test of the aggregated collection including data and data format checks and data harmonization.
-A filter is applied to represent only micro-litter sampled according to research and monitoring protocols as MSFD monitoring.
-Densities were calculated for each net using the following calculation: Density (number of particles per liter) = Micro-litter count / Sampling effort (l) When the number of microlitters was not filled, the density could not be calculated.
-Percentiles 50, 75, 95 & 99 have been calculated taking into account data for all years.
-Warning: the absence of data on the map doesn't necessarily mean that they don't exist, but that no information has been entered in the National Oceanographic Data Centre (NODC) for this area.
+A filter is applied to represent only micro-litter samplings carried out according to research and monitoring protocols as MSFD monitoring.
+The spatial distribution was then determined by calculating the number of times each cell was sampled during the period 2017-2022.
+The corresponding total distance (kms) sampled in each cell is also provided in the attribute table.
+Warning: the absence of data on the map does not necessarily mean that they do not exist, but that no information has been entered in the National Oceanographic Data Centre (NODC) for this area.

 -

 EMODnet Chemistry aims to provide access to marine chemistry datasets and derived data products concerning eutrophication, acidity and contaminants.
 The importance of the selected substances and other parameters relates to the Marine Strategy Framework Directive (MSFD).
-This aggregated dataset contains all unrestricted EMODnet Chemistry data on eutrophication and acidity, and covers the Greater North Sea and Celtic Seas.
-Data were aggregated and quality controlled by 'Aarhus University, Department of Bioscience, Marine Ecology Roskilde' in Denmark.
+This aggregated dataset contains all unrestricted EMODnet Chemistry data profiles on eutrophication and acidity, and covers: the Artic Ocean, the North East Atlantic, the Greater North Sea and Celtic Seas, the Baltic Sea, the Mediterranean Sea and the Black Sea.
 ITS-90 water temperature and water body salinity variables have also been included ('as are') to complete the eutrophication and acidity data.
 If you use these variables for calculations, please refer to SeaDataNet for the quality flags: https://www.seadatanet.org/Products/Aggregated-datasets.
-Regional datasets concerning eutrophication and acidity are automatically harvested, and the resulting collections are aggregated and quality controlled using ODV Software and following a common methodology for all sea regions ( https://doi.org/10.13120/8xm0-5m67).
+This European dataset is the result of the aggregation of the regional datasets concerning eutrophication and acidity present in EMODnet Chemistry.
+The regional datasets are automatically harvested, and the resulting collections are aggregated and quality controlled using ODV Software and following a common methodology for all sea regions ( https://doi.org/10.13120/8xm0-5m67).
 Parameter names are based on P35 vocabulary, which relates to EMODnet Chemistry aggregated parameter names and is available at: https://vocab.nerc.ac.uk/search_nvs/P35/.
+This process were regionally performed by: 'Institute of Marine Research - Norwegian Marine Data Centre (NMD)' (Norway), 'IFREMER / IDM / SISMER - Scientific Information Systems for the SEA' (France), 'Aarhus University, Department of Bioscience, Marine Ecology Roskilde' (Denmark), 'Swedish Meteorological and Hydrological Institute (SMHI)' (Sweden), 'Hellenic Centre for Marine Research, Hellenic National Oceanographic Data Centre (HCMR/HNODC)' (Greece) and 'National Institute for Marine Research and Development 'Grigore Antipa' (Romania).
 When not present in original data, water body nitrate plus nitrite was calculated by summing all nitrate and nitrite parameters.
 The same procedure was applied for water body dissolved inorganic nitrogen (DIN), which was calculated by summing all nitrate, nitrite, and ammonium parameters.
-Concentrations per unit mass were converted to a unit volume using a constant density of 1.25 kg/L. The aggregated dataset can also be downloaded as an ODV collection and spreadsheet, which is composed of a metadata header followed by tab separated values.
-This spreadsheet can be imported to ODV Software for visualisation (more information can be found at: https://www.seadatanet.org/Software/ODV).
+Concentrations per unit mass were converted to a unit volume using a constant density of 1.25 kg/L. The aggregated dataset can be downloaded as an ODV collection.